 The powertrain warranty is one of those things that aspiring new car owners often overlook as they think about high down payments, insurance, and options when buying a car.
 However, that could be a mistake.
 It’s costly to repair the engine’s vital parts.
 Fortunately, a powertrain warranty can cover the costs of repairing and replacing damaged parts.
 Every new or current car owner needs to know about what a powertrain warranty does and does not cover.

-This consists of components necessary in powering and propelling a vehicle.
+The powertrain contains all the necessary components to power and propel a vehicle.
 Among these parts are the engine, transmission, and axles.

-The axles are shafts that spin and move the wheels of a vehicle.
-There is one in the front, and one in the car’s rear.
+The axles.
+The axles are shafts that spin and turn the wheels of a vehicle.
+There is one in the front and one in the car’s rear.

-A number of things can go wrong.
-Oil leaks, strange noises, and problems with the clutch are just some of them.
-It’s costly to car owners to have to repair or replace any part of it.
+All the powertrain components are interconnected and can’t function without each other.
+Many things can go wrong with the powertrain components including oil leaks, strange noises, and problems with the clutch.
+It’s costly for car owners to repair or replace any part of it.

 And that’s where a powertrain warranty comes in.

 A powertrain warranty covers the single most important part of a car: what makes it go.
 There isn’t a single component of the powertrain that’s inexpensive to repair or replace.
 The warranty covers the costs of repairing and replacing these parts.
 When any component breaks down, the manufacturer pays those costs.
 A powertrain warranty helps car owners avoid paying out-of-pocket when a mechanical malfunction occurs.

 The powertrain warranty is typically valid for 5-10 years after purchase.
 Some warranties depend on mileage.
 The warranty is valid until the vehicle exceeds a certain mileage limit in these cases.
 These kinds of warranties can range anywhere between 50,000 and 100,000 miles.